rbisdorff/Digraph3/docSphinx/tutorial.rst

 Considering a very plausible imprecision of the performance grades some the potential violation of uniform distributed quantile classes, we assume here that a quantile difference of up to **+2.5%** is **insignificant**, whereas a difference of **+5%** warrants a **clearly better** performance.
 With quantiles 94%, resp.
 87.3%, *Oxford*'s computing science teaching environment, for instance, is thus clearly better evaluated than that of the *MIT* (see :numref:`thecsScores` Lines 27-28).
 We shall furthermore assume that a **considerable** quantile difference of **60%** is triggering a **veto**, respectively a **counter-veto** against a *pairwise outranking*, respectively a *pairwise outranked* situation.

-The effect of these performance discrimination threshold on the preference modelling may be inspected as follows.
+The effect of these performance discrimination thresholds on the preference modelling may be inspected as follows.

 .. code-block:: pycon
    :name: thecsDiscriminationThresholds